 Have you noticed whitish patches on the leaves of horse chestnut trees?
 By the middle of summer, the whitish patches die and turn brown.
-Sometimes whole trees turn brown, and it looks like autumn has come early.
+Sometimes there are so many that all the leaves turn brown, and it looks like autumn has come early.

 Our conker trees are under attack by 'alien' invaders!

-The damage is caused by a tiny 'alien' species of leaf-mining moth, which is invading the UK.
-For biologists, an 'alien' is a species not naturally found in an area or habitat.
+The damage is caused by a tiny 'alien' species of leaf-mining moth, which has spread across much of the UK since 2002.
 The moth’s caterpillars eat the leaves from the inside.
 Infected trees are weakened, and produce smaller conkers.

 Fortunately, there may be help at hand.
-Some of the leaf-mining moths are killed by birds that prey upon the caterpillars.
-Others are killed by natural pest controllers, in the form of tiny insects.
-These insects lay their eggs inside the caterpillars of the leaf-mining moths, and when the eggs hatch, the larvae slowly eat the caterpillars, eventually killing them.
+Some of the leaf-mining moths are attacked by natural pest controllers, in the form of tiny insects (called parasitoids).
+These insects lay their eggs inside the caterpillars of the leaf-mining moths, and their larvae eat the caterpillars, eventually killing them.

 Back in 2010, about 2,000 people took part in a citizen science study on the leaf-mining moths and their pest controllers and the results were published in the scientific journal PLOS ONE.
 We found that pest controllers were present - but the numbers were too low to control the leaf miner.